jmika-coding/blogexercise/README.md

   * `curl --header "Content-Type: application/json" -X DELETE http://localhost:3000/posts/3 -H "Origin: http://localhost"`
   * `curl --header "Content-Type: application/json" -X PUT --data '{"post":"My Modified Post", "likes":20}' http://localhost:3000/posts/4 -H "Origin: http://localhost"`

-The database configuration is defined in `knexDatabaseConf.ts`, we use mysql but can change, the table name as well as the database for this project is "blog"
+The database configuration is defined in `configKnex.ts`, we use mysql but can change.
+The table name as well as the database for this project is "blog"